triton-inference-server/pytriton/docs/deploying_models.md

 ### Background mode

-The background mode runs Triton as a subprocess and does not block execution of the current thread.
-In this mode you can run Triton Inference Server and interact with it from the current context.
+The background mode runs Triton as a subprocess and does not block the execution of the current thread.
+In this mode, you can run
+Triton Inference Server and interact with it from the current context.
 The example of using background mode:

 <!--pytest.mark.skip-->